 Finally, in 2010, I was introduced to Kim Griffith, a parent coach, from Dallas Texas because I was told by one of my wellness mentors that she might have what I was specifically looking for.
 When I called her, introduced myself, and she explained her simple empowerment coaching process, I immediately realized I had found the missing link.
 It was like I had found the golden key to a room full of treasures.
 I knew it was the finishing touch to FEELING truly fulfilled and successful.
 In this moment, I had a keen awareness that everything was going to change, and it did.

 Kim and I connected easily and we became close friends and business partners, learning from each other things that we never knew.
-We brought together my work and her empowerment process to move forward the non-profit company I had created, i.b.mee., integrating the “missing link”, -the latest applied neuroscience research that focuses on and integrates techniques that improve the body-mind connection to truly shift into internal empowerment. …how to truly FEEL peace and fulfillment.
-From our work, i.b.mee.’s Empowerment Education Model and the W.E.L.L.
-Curriculum were birthed.
+We brought together my work and her empowerment process to move forward the non-profit company I had created, i.b.mee., integrating the “missing link”, -the latest applied neuroscience research that focuses on and integrates life and wellness coaching techniques that improve the body-mind connection to truly shift into internal empowerment. …how to truly FEEL peace and fulfillment.
+From our work, i.b.mee.’s Empowerment Education Model and its Curriculum were birthed.
 I believe these two things must be the foundation of an educational system.
 Students must have the freedom, confidence and skills to love, accept, and be themselves as well as experience the joy and passion in what they love in the present moment, and from these two things, they will experience a more fulfilled, healthy, and successful life no matter the outcome or challenge.
 Everyone deserves to live their highest and healthiest vision for themselves, their relationships, their community and their world, and school is the perfect place to set the standard and carry out this vision.

 It finally worked for me.